For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 With an aluminium chassis clad in hand-finished glassfibre, the lightweight roadster was endless fun to drive and handled like a dream, in true Lotus fashion.

-Cheap ones are increasingly hard to come by, but find a tidy example below £15k and, well kept, you're likely to more than make your money back on it.
+Cheap ones are increasingly hard to come by, but find a tidy example below £16k and, well kept, you're likely to more than make your money back on it in a decade.

 Mercedes-Benz 190E 2.6